GamesDoneQuick/donation-tracker/README.md

 - Python 3.6, 3.7 (3.8 is untested)

-Additionally, if you are planning on developing:
+Additionally, if you are planning on developing, and/or building the JS bundles yourself:

 - Node 12.x
 - `yarn` (`npm i -g yarn`)